arkency/posts/posts/2013-09-21-throw-away-sprockets-use-unix.md

 Few weeks before I realized that Sprockers solve the problem that has been already solved, but in a different language and in different era of computing.

+Later I wanted to check whether that idea would actually work and started hacking.
+You can see the results below.
+Obviously it's not something you'd use in production.

 <!-- more -->

 ### The C PreProcessor